corcorana/restingIAF/README.md

 - `meanIAF` reconfigured to cope with >2 sets of intraindividual recordings;
 - `plotAvSpec` added to enable plotting of (Q-weighted) averaged channel spectra;
 - tutorial updated to include example figures from `plotAvSpec`;
-- simulation script separated into single & multi-component analyse scripts;
+- simulation script separated into single & multi-component analysis scripts;
 - tutorial and simulation scripts updated in line with above modifications.

 ### Previous releases